New Fire TV Sticks (Vega OS) Can't Sideload a VPN — Here's the Fix

 Vega OS quietly puts a stop to the so-called "fully loaded" or "dodgy" Fire Sticks — the ones sold with pirated IPTV apps sideloaded on.
 Those apps were always illegal and unreliable, and they've long been blamed for slowing home broadband to a crawl.
 On a Vega stick they simply can't be installed.

 The router route is the legitimate alternative.
 You use your own valid UK subscriptions — BBC iPlayer, ITVX, NOW, Sky and the rest — and the router simply gives you a UK residential IP so those services work while you're away.
-It's the honest, more dependable way to watch, rather than relying on a dodgy box that could stop working at any moment.
+It's the honest, steadier way to watch, rather than relying on a dodgy box that could stop working at any moment.

 One Router, the Whole Household